 Family history is important in that an individual with a parent or a sibling who has had kidney stones is a greater risks of forming stones.

 If you are experiencing kidney stones, the above information may help you in taking measures to prevent further stone episodes.
 The facts are that if a person has one stone episode he or she is at a 50% greater risk of forming another stone in the next three years if there is no change in that individuals diet or life style.
-If on the other hand they increase their fluid intake to three liters a day, they will decrease their changes of forming another stone by 75%.
+If on the other hand they increase their fluid intake to three liters a day, they will decrease their chances of forming another stone by 75%.
 Overweight individuals can decrease their stone occurrence rate by 75% with exercise, dietary changes and weight loss.